rpasichnyk/metr-guide/README.md

 <h4 id='heading--discharger'>⚡️ Discharger</h4>

+You want to discharge battery pack in some cases, for example before winter.
+Storing battery discharged will increase its longevity.
+Sometimes you think about it too late and the weather is already bad to discharge the normal way.
+Fortunately there is a feature in metr app to help with that.
 To use discharger, open Expert tab, click menu → Discharger

 <img src="https://rpasichnyk.github.io/metr-guide/discharger.mov.gif" width="320">